Enhancing GAN-Based Vocoders with Contrastive Learning Under Data-limited Condition: Conclusion

 \section{Conclusion}

 This paper describes our proposed contrastive learning framework to improve GAN vocoders.
 Our results show the legacy of using contrastive learning as an auxiliary task that facilitates vocoder training without adding more data or modifying model architecture.
-We demonstrate that the proposed framework is significant especially when training on limited data by extracting additional supervision signals and reducing discriminator overfitting.
+We demonstrate that the proposed framework significantly outperforms the baseline when training on limited data by extracting additional supervision signals and reducing discriminator overfitting.

-For future work, we plan to repeat the experiments on different model architectures and datasets to test our method's generalizability.
-In particular, we want to test its extension to multi-speaker datasets, another domain where data insufficiency is critical.
-We will also explore other metrics to evaluate the discriminator overfitting problem more holistically. { }
+For future work, we plan to repeat the experiments on different datasets to test our method's generalizability.
+In particular, we want to test its extension to multi-speaker datasets, another domain where data insufficiency is critical. { }